A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

-Corollary \ref{corr:ptvaenotident} motivates the need to impose restrictions on $\varphi_0$ and $\delta_1$ in order to obtain nontrivial identification of the $\text{ATT}_{1}$.
-Therefore, I next introduce a formal structure for deviations from parallel trends and no anticipation, yielding partial identification of the $\text{ATT}_{1}$.
+The observation in Corollary \ref{corr:ptvaenotident} motivates the need to impose restrictions on $\varphi_0$ and $\delta_1$ in order to obtain nontrivial identification of the $\text{ATT}_{1}$.
+Therefore, I next introduce a formal structure for deviations from parallel trends and no anticipation.